yourpurebredpuppy logo

 4. Potential separation anxiety.
 More than most other breeds, the Coton de Tulear needs a great deal of companionship and does not like being left alone for more than a few hours.
 He is likely to express unhappiness by barking or chewing things up.

 5. Potential barking.
 Like most small dogs, the Coton de Tulear is often quick to bark when he hears or sees something new.
 To prevent your Coton from developing a chronic barking habit, you must establish the right relationship between the two of you, where you are the leader and he is the follower.
-In other words, you should teach your Coton to respect you so that he will stop what he's doing when you tell him "No." Read more about respect training.
+In other words, you should teach your Coton to respect you so that he will stop what he's doing when you tell him "No." Follow my free online training programs.

 6. Potential health problems.
 Most Cotons are long-lived.
 But they are very prone to allergies that can disrupt their quality of life.
 Cotons can be allergic to fleas, grass, pollen, and so on.
 Allergies cause a dog to scratch and chew himself into horrendous skin conditions.